 Who We Are

-The Office of Correctional Education (OCE) provides academic, vocational, and literacy programs within adult institutions.
+The Office of Correctional Education (OCE) provides academic, vocational, and literacy programs within the adult institutions.

 Click here to see more information on OCE.

-The Office of Program Operations (OPO) focuses on the rehabilitative programs and services offered to offenders and parolees.
+The Office of Program Operations (OPO) focuses on the rehabilitative programs and services offered to inmates and parolees.